Symposium & Workshop “Critical city-making: exploring design approaches for imagining smart urban futures”

 credit: Andrej Antonic, Bernice Ong, Wenqing Xia.
 Check out their work here >>

-Day 1 – 4 July 2023: Expert session & conference in Amsterdam
+Day 1 – 4 July 2023: Expert session & symposium in Amsterdam

-3) 15:00 – 15:45 Roy Bendor – Grounded Speculation of the Future City: From imagination to imaginaries (Preliminary title)
+15:00 – 15:45 Roy Bendor – Grounded Speculation of the Future City: From imagination to imaginaries

 Day 2 consists of a hands-on full-day workshop for (post-)graduate students, PhDs, and others interested.
 We will work on a hands-on case study that deals with smart urban technology.
 As it looks now, the case we’ll be working on will be about scanning cars in Amsterdam Municipality.
-More tba.
+Tessa Steenkamp will give an introduction to the workshop the day before (4 July).

 Letizia Chiappini is currently employed as Assistant Professor in Digitalisation and Sustainability at the University of Twente (UT) within the Department of Technology, Policy, Society.
 She holds a PhD in Sociology and Urban Studies – a Joint Doctorate between the University of Milan-Bicocca & University of Amsterdam.
 Her PhD research focused on digital platforms and inclusive forms of urban development.
 She is the co-founder of the collective Slutty Urbanism, part of the Austrian Pavilion at the 2020/2021 Biennale Architettura in Venice.